3 Keys to an Evergreen Contract

-Evergreen contracts are easily filed and forgotten.
+Evergreen contracts can be filed and forgotten.
 At the time of signing, it is difficult to imagine forgetting a contract.
 Organizations can suffer from contract amnesia in several ways.
-An evergreen contract just becomes another contract for organizations that produce a prodigious number of contracts.
-Staff turnover also means that institutional memory of an evergreen contract is easily lost with the latest departure.
+An evergreen contract becomes another contract for organizations that produce a prodigious number of contracts.
+Staff turnover means that institutional memory of an evergreen contract is lost with the latest departure.

 To cure contract amnesia, organizations should leverage contract management software to set recurring alerts.
 Recurring alerts should include the following:

 - A short title to describe the alert at issue,

 - Notes that will help remind staff about the main issues in the contract,

 - The alert recipients (it’s best to include more than one person),